 - Guideline 1A Orientation: Site activities should be oriented to draw activity away from the riparian corridor, for example, entrances, loading and delivery areas, noise generating activities and equipment, and activities requiring night lighting should be oriented towards non-riparian property edges.
 Circulation and maneuvering areas serving loading docks and other similar major activity areas should be oriented away from the riparian setback area or should be separated from the setback area by a minimum 7 foot high fence and buffer area thickly planted with native species appropriate to the nearest riparian habitat type. - Guideline 2E Lighting: For all other developments, lighting within the corridor and setback areas should be avoided.
 Lighting on development sites should be designed and sited to avoid light and glare impacts to wildlife within the riparian corridor, consistent with public safety considerations.
-Any lighting located adjacent to riparian areas should be as low as feasible in height and must be directed downward with light sources not visible from riparian areas.

-- Guideline 2F Noise: Noise-producing stationary mechanical equipment should be located as far as necessary from riparian corridors to preclude exceeding the ambient noise levels in the corridors.
+Any lighting located adjacent to riparian areas should be as low as feasible in height and must be directed downward with light sources not visible from riparian areas. - Guideline 2F Noise: Noise-producing stationary mechanical equipment should be located as far as necessary from riparian corridors to preclude exceeding the ambient noise levels in the corridors.

 The project includes a loading area with four loading docks (one for recycling, one for refuse, and two for loading/deliveries) that is oriented to the riparian corridor.
-As stated previously, there is no activity proposed within the riparian setback, other than a stormwater treatment facility (i.e. bioretention area).
+As stated previously, there is no activity proposed within the riparian setback, other than a stormwater treatment facility.
 While the Riparian Corridor Policy Study encourages loading activity to be oriented away from the riparian area, activity in this area will be infrequent and minimal.
 A condition of approval is placed on the project to restrict hours of loading activity.
 The project is also proposing a 25-foot landscape buffer in addition to the 100-foot setback from the riparian corridor and the project has placed the lowest level of activity orienting towards the creek, as switching the location of the building entrance and the loading dock would create increased activity.
-The building entrance is utilized more frequently than the loading dock area.
-The project is also proposing 14 standby/back-up generators facing the riparian area; however, the screening mechanism for these generators are also sound attenuated and will not create nor exceed noise levels as specified in the Zoning Ordinance and General Plan.
-These standby/back-up generators only operate as a back-up power source and occasional testing.
-These generators are not in constant operation and will only be used for approximately 30 minutes every month for testing with a maximum of 30 hours a year.
+The project is also proposing standby/back-up generators facing the riparian area; however, the screening mechanism for these generators are also sound attenuated and will not create nor exceed noise levels as specified in the Zoning Ordinance and General Plan.
+These standby/back-up generators are not in constant operation and will only be used for approximately 30 minutes every month for testing with a maximum of 30 hours a year.

-The project is proposing perimeter lighting in the form of light poles, approximately be 25-feet tall.
+The project is proposing perimeter lighting in the form of light poles that will be approximately be 25-feet tall.
 There are four light fixtures that are located adjacent to the riparian setback area.
 There will be minimal lumens (ranging from 0.1 to 3.5) impact to the riparian setback area and there will be no light impacts to the riparian corridor.
 The small area that contains 3.5 lumens is located adjacent to Building B (facing riparian corridor) will not have any light impacts to the riparian corridor.

-While the project does not strictly satisfy the above three riparian guidelines, the project is consistent overall with respect to the following: the project is a use that is not considered incompatible, provides a 100-foot riparian setback, provides a landscape buffer and fencing materials at the 100-foot riparian setback area, utilizes building materials that are earth toned, are not shiny or contain any glare and does not propose any activity within the riparian corridor or riparian setback area..
+The project is consistent with the Policy with respect to being a use that is not considered incompatible, providing a 100-foot riparian setback, providing a landscape buffer and fencing materials at the 100-foot riparian setback area, utilizing building materials that are earth toned, are not shiny or contain any glare and does not propose any activity within the riparian corridor or riparian setback area.